 Miami clinic sued over allegations it sold banned drugs to players

-The clinic, Biogenesis of America, and its owner, Anthony Bosch, as well as several former business partners, are accused of "interference" with MLB's drug prevention and treatment program under which players are contractually banned from using performance-enhancing drugs.
+The clinic, Biogenesis of America, and Bosch, as well as five others including two former business partners, are accused in the lawsuit of "interference" with MLB's drug prevention and treatment program under which players are contractually banned from using performance-enhancing drugs.

-The lawsuit also names Juan Carlos Nunez, who allegedly served as a link between the clinic and agents for several baseball players.
+The lawsuit also named as a defendant Juan Carlos Nunez and said he served as a link between the clinic and several players.
+Nunez could not be reached for comment.

 Bosch's attorney, Susy Ribero-Ayala, did not return calls for comment.

-None of the players alleged to have been involved with Biogenesis were mentioned in the lawsuit.
+None of the players alleged by the Miami New Times to have been involved with Biogenesis were mentioned in the lawsuit.
 All have previously denied any association with Bosch or Biogenesis.

 The MLB Players Association union declined to comment on the lawsuit.

-The lawsuit also named Marcelo Albir, a former University of Miami baseball player, and Paulo da Silveira, a "self-proclaimed chemist" who allegedly provided drugs to Biogenesis.
+The lawsuit accused Marcelo Albir, a former University of Miami baseball player, and Paulo da Silveira, who was described in the lawsuit as a "self-proclaimed chemist", of having provided drugs to Biogenesis.
+Neither Albir nor da Silveira could be reached for comment on Friday.

 The filing asks for "monetary damages and other relief resulting from defendants' tortious interference with MLB's contractual relationships."

-The defendants damaged baseball due to the "the costs of investigation, loss of goodwill, loss of revenue and profits, and injury to its reputation," the lawsuit says.
-(Editing by Richard Chang)
+The defendants damaged baseball due to the "the costs of investigation, loss of goodwill, loss of revenue and profits, and injury to its reputation," the lawsuit said.